 Exercise improves cholesterol numbers.
 A regular 40 minutes of physical activity can keep a check on cholesterol levels.
 American Heart Association suggests you have at least 75 minutes of vigorous exercise or double the time of moderate exercises to keep the heart healthy.
 Fast walking, cycling, playing tennis- doubles, swimming etc comprises of moderate exercises.
 The vigorous exercises include the likes of jogging, running, tennis (singles), cycling faster, hiking etc.

-Exercises help elevate the good cholesterol levels that naturally keep a tab on the bad cholesterol.
+Exercises help improve the good cholesterol levels naturally so that you can keep a tab on the bad cholesterol.
 But exercises cannot directly lower the bad cholesterol.
 For that, you have to rely on dietary changes.

 Dieting requires you adding healthy food to the menu and cutting down the unhealthy food items from the menu.

 The first thing you need to do is to cut down the saturated fats from the diet.
 The saturated fats are the likes of full-fat dairy products, red meat, palm oil, coconut oil etc. Equally bad are the high cholesterol foods like egg yolks, shellfish, and other organ meats.
 Cut them all down or bring their use to minimal.

 You can easily replace these items with the healthy options.
 Use unsaturated fats and oils as the healthier option.
 Let’s start with omega fatty acid, which is a fat that has numerous health benefits.
 You can find these fats in cod-fish such as salmon, trout, sardines, mackerel etc. The cod liver oil capsules can also serve as a substitute.